yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-multi-cloud/tutorials/installation-on-aws.md

 ## <a name="ami-notes"></a>Notes on AMI

-The Tyk Hybrid Gateway AMI is based on the latest (at the moment of creation) Amazon Linux AMI (**not** Amazon Linux 2), which itself is based on CentOS 6.
+The Tyk Hybrid Gateway AMI is based on the latest (at the moment of creation) Amazon Linux 2 AMI, which itself is based on CentOS 7.
 Please refer to [Amazon Linux documentation][5] for details as well as [our notes on init systems][6] used in Linux distributions for details on how to manage the process and extract service logs.

 Attributes for [ENA/SR-IOV][7] are set on this AMI and since Amazon Linux comes pre-packaged with related drivers it's eligible for use with EC2 instance types supporting these types of networking (such as "c5" class).